 Voted in favour of adopting the TPNW

-Nauru participated in the negotiation of the treaty at the United Nations in New York in 2017 but was absent for the vote on its adoption.
+Burkina Faso has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons.
+However, it participated in the negotiation of the treaty at the United Nations in New York in 2017 and voted in favour of its adoption.

-In 2016, Nauru was a co-sponsor of the UN General Assembly resolution that established the formal mandate for states to commence the negotiations in 2017 on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.
+In 2016, Burkina Faso voted in favour of the UN General Assembly resolution that established the formal mandate for states to commence the negotiations in 2017 on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.

-Nauru is a state party to the 1985 Treaty of Rarotonga, which established the South Pacific as a nuclear-weapon-free zone.
+Burkina Faso is a state party to the 1996 Treaty of Pelindaba, which established Africa as a nuclear-weapon-free zone.

 No events yet